 Building Access Control

 Balancing building access control with providing convenient access is a major security challenge for any institution.
-In an effort to meet these challenges, UOPD and other supportive departments have made significant investments in the installation of access control systems throughout many of the university buildings.
-The use of access control in campus buildings is expected to increase over the next few years to include all university buildings.
+In an effort to meet these challenges, UOPD and other supportive departments have made significant investments in the installation of access control systems throughout many university buildings.
+The use of access control in campus buildings is expected to increase and eventually include all university buildings.

 Access control provides a range of security based on the type of system and its application.
 There are two types of access control systems used at the university: a networked card reader system and stand-alone Omni Locks™, that require personal identification numbers (PIN).

-The card reader system uses existing University Photo ID cards in place of traditional brass keys, to allow campus community members inside locked buildings during evening and weekend hours.
-Card readers are typically used on exterior doors and allow entry by swiping a Photo ID through the reader and entering a PIN to unlock the door.
+The card reader system uses existing university photo identification (UO ID) cards in place of traditional brass keys, to allow campus community members inside locked buildings during evening and weekend hours.
+Card readers are typically used on exterior doors and allow entry by swiping a magnetic card through the reader and entering a PIN to unlock the door.

 Authorized users of Omni Locks™ require only a PIN for entry.
 These locks are typically used for labs and interior doors that remain locked at all times.
 Guidelines: